 Recall from the WSR-88D Fundamentals lessons that some of the transmitted energy propagates outside the main lobe in areas called side lobes.
 During some situations, targets reflect this energy back to the radar and corrupt the returns collected in the main lobe (Piltz and Burgess, 2009).
-While these situations are rare, forecasters should know when side lobe contamination tends to occur.
 Side lobes can occur when a strong storm has a significant azimuthal reflectivity gradient...usually where low-level inflow enters the storm's updraft.
 The gradient should be at least 54 dBZ over 3 degrees of azimuth of the main beam for the primary side lobe to contribute.
-Secondary and tertiary side lobes exist between 5 and 8 degrees, but reflectivity gradients would need to be over 70 dBZ across those azimuths for contamination to occur.
+Secondary and tertiary side lobes exist between 5 and 8 degrees, as well.
+Sidelobe contamination is cumulative in nature.
+In other words, the returned power from all side lobes all around the main beam need to be 54 dBZ stronger than the main beam.
+That contribution can come from multiple areas of the storm impacted by the side lobe.
 Likewise the storm core in question needs to be relatively close to the RDA, say 60 nm or less, for side lobe contamination to be possible.